cloeffler745/Update_db/README.md

 This repository is part of a larger database project that is working to merge multiple genomic reference databases.

-The presented code maintains, updates, and edits a single database.
+The presented code maintains, updates, and edits a single SQL database.
 The databases refered to here are not the actual reference databases holding genetic sequences.
-The database here is instead refering to a single sql database where every row is associated with a single reference from the actual reference databases.
+The database here is instead refering to an SQL database where every row is associated with a single reference from the actual reference databases.
 These rows hold additional information about the respective reference genome, but not the genome itself.

 The information in this database includes:
 * Strain, species, and genus universal taxanomic identifiers (taxids)